 LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.

-With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals: to make Los Angeles the best place to learn, create, play, connect, and live by the year 2050.
-We’re also tracking our progress by evaluating 60+ metrics that assess how Los Angeles is faring.
+With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals: to make Los Angeles County the best place to learn, create, play, connect, and live by the year 2050.
+We’re also tracking our progress by evaluating 65+ metrics that assess how Los Angeles is faring.

 In 2013, we launched our first signature program, the My LA2050 Grants Challenge, to inspire action and move the needle on the goals and metrics.
-Through the grants challenge, 1100+ creative and innovative proposals were submitted to build a better LA.
-With the help of 225,000 individuals who voted on their favorite proposals, $5M in funds were granted to 47 organizations shaping a brighter future for Los Angeles.
+Through the grants challenge, more than 1,500 creative and innovative proposals were submitted to build a better LA.
+With the help of hundreds of thousands of individuals who voted on their favorite proposals, LA2050 has granted more than $7 million to more than 85 organizations shaping a brighter future for Los Angeles.

-And now we want your help to continue this work!
+And now we want your help to continue working toward a brigher future!

 About the My LA2050 Grants Challenge

-This is an open call for ideas to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded among ten organizations—two per goal category—to implement their ideas to engage Angelenos.
-Each organization will receive a total of $100,000 over one year to support their efforts.
+This is an open call for ideas to make Los Angeles County the best place to learn, create, play, connect, and live.
+A total of $1M will be awarded among 25 organizations—five per goal category—to implement their ideas to turn inspiration into impact.
+Each organization will receive an award of between $10,000 to $100,000 to support its efforts.

-The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
+The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics over the next year.

 - Leverage the LA2050 community to support and participate in the project.

-- Offer communications assistance to build awareness and thought-leadership, including authoring articles, op-eds, and blog posts.
+- Offer communications assistance to build awareness and thought leadership, including authoring articles and blog posts.

-- Amplify messaging on social media and via the LA2050 newsletter to support the projects.
+- Amplify messaging on social media and via the LA2050 newsletter to support projects.

 - Provide technical assistance, strategic input and guidance, and access to experts to incorporate insights on the project.

-By the year 2050, all Los Angeles students will have access to early education programs, every high school student will graduate and be college and career ready, and all parents will be engaged and empowered to direct their children’s learning.
-LA will capitalize on its concentration of higher education facilities to foster new businesses, advance research, and spur innovation.
+By the year 2050, our local education system will be well-resourced and culturally-responsive, all children will have access to high-quality early education programs, and all families will be engaged and empowered to direct their student’s learning.
+Students will graduate college- and career-ready, equipped to thrive in the workforce of the future.
+LA will capitalize on its concentration of higher education facilities to advance research and spur innovation.

 - Suspension and expulsion rates

-Our region will empower its residents to harness their creativity by fostering entrepreneurship, cultural diversity, and inclusivity.
+Our region will empower its residents to harness their creativity through both artistic expression and entrepreneurship.

-By the year 2050, Los Angeles will continue to play host to the largest concentration of working artists in the nation and provide support to maintain (and build) its robust collection of arts establishments.
-It will lead the nation in manufacturing and become an international leader in technology and innovation.
-Our region will be a center for entrepreneurial activity that creates jobs and generates wealth for a diverse, flexible, and talented workforce.
-LA’s business community will reflect the diversity of our region, enhancing our international business opportunities.
+By the year 2050, Los Angeles will play host to the largest concentration of working artists and high-quality arts establishments.
+Our region will be an international leader in innovation and production across sectors.
+Our region will be a center for entrepreneurial activity that creates jobs and generates wealth for a flexible, talented workforce from all backgrounds.
+LA’s business community will reflect the diversity of our region, enhancing our international opportunities.

 - Manufacturing activity